-Left: black temperatures at night.
+Left: black temperatures at nigh.
 An unheated pane at left (over an old sundial).
 Cold heavens reflects in the glass; the polystyrene insulation behind represents the equilibrium temperature better.
 Both shades are pulled down.
 Inner-outer temperature difference is 20 K, the window is 1.5 K over the unheated reference surface.
 Windstill weather (inner temperature drop was almost the same).
-Numeric value of "U" results at about 0.6.
+U results at about 0.6.